mastercomfig/mastercomfig/docs/features.md

 * Presets to easily fit your use case
 * Extra optional customization settings
 * Modular config system to allow for fast updating
-* Extensive built-in addon system, providing support for null-canceling movement binds, transparent viewmodels, and more
+* Extensive built-in addon system, providing support for null-canceling movement, transparent viewmodels and more

 ## Bug Fixes